The Cosine Rule: GCSE Maths Formula, Examples & When to Use It

 cos(A) = (b² + c² - a²) / 2bc

-This version lets you find an angle when you know all three sides of the triangle.
+This version lets you find an angle when you know all three sides.

-Notice that when the angle A is 90 degrees, cos(A) = 0, and the cosine rule simplifies to a² = b² + c², which is just Pythagoras’ theorem.
+Notice that when angle A is 90 degrees, cos(A) = 0, and the cosine rule simplifies to a² = b² + c².
+That’s just Pythagoras’ theorem.
 The cosine rule is essentially a generalisation of Pythagoras that works for all triangles.

 When to Use the Cosine Rule